Uberspace/lab/source/guide_volkszaehler.rst

     […]
     [isabell@stardust ~]$

-Remove your empty :manual:DocumentRoot <web-documentroot> and create a new symbolic link to the /var/www/virtual/vzgs/volkszaehler/htdocs directory.
+Remove your empty :manual:`DocumentRoot <web-documentroot>` and create a new symbolic link to the ``/var/www/virtual/vzgs/volkszaehler/htdocs`` directory.

 .. code-block:: console